 - 137. Besides speed, the most important QoS parameters are delay, delay variation (jitter) and packet loss.
 These other QoS parameters should be described if they might, in practice, have an impact on the IAS and use of applications.
 NRAs should ensure that ISPs provide end-users with information which is effects-based.
 End-users should be able to understand the implications of these parameters to the usage of applications and whether certain applications (e.g. interactive speech/video or 4K video streaming) cannot in fact be used due to the long delay or slow speed of the IAS.
 Categories of applications or popular examples of these affected applications could be provided. - 138.
-Regarding volume limitations, contracts should specify the 'size' of the cap (in quantitative terms, e.g. GB), what that means in practice and the consequences of exceeding it (e.g. additional charges, speed restrictions, blocking of all traffic etc.) as well as, in the case of price differentiation, a clear explanation on which data is counted under which cap or for which price.
-For example, if the user gets uncapped access to the internet during a limited period of time there must be a clear explanation as to the different time periods and which price applies to data during the different time periods.
+Regarding volume limitations, contracts should specify the 'size' of the cap (in quantitative terms, e.g. GB), what that means in practice and the consequences of exceeding it (e.g. additional charges, speed restrictions, blocking of all traffic etc.) as well as, in the case of differentiated pricingprice differentiation, a clear explanation on which data is counted under which cap or for which price.
+For example, if net all content within an application is zero-rated, this should be clearly explained the user gets uncapped access to the end-user, ininternet during a prominent place and before the end-user decides limited period of time there must be a clear explanation as to use the application different time periods and which price applies to data during the different time periods.
 If the speed will decrease after a data cap has been reached, that should be taken into account when specifying speeds in a contract and publishing the information.
 Information and examples could also be provided about what kind of data usage would lead to a situation where the data cap is reached (e.g. indicative amount of time using popular applications, such as SD video, HD video and music streaming).

-55 The Universal Service Directive (Directive 2002/22/EC, Article 20(1)(b) 2nd and 4th indents) and the EECC (Directive (EU) 2018/1972, Article 102) may also require such information to be specified in contracts.
+60 The Universal Service Directive (Directive 2002/22/EC, Article 20(1)(b) 2nd and 4th indents) and the EECC (Directive (EU) 2018/1972, Article 102) may also require such information to be specified in contracts.